Review: Pirates of the Caribbean – The Curse of the Black Pearl

 OK, fine.
 While I’m here I suppose I should say a little about this movie that I haven’t seen elsewhere.
 Much that’s been said elsewhere is worth repeating – Jack Sparrow is fantastic.
 Elizabeth Swann is a wonderful actress and sooo very hot.
 Will Turner, well, I’m not all swoony about Orlando Bloom, but the character he’s meant to portray is a hotheaded blacksmith, and he portrays him quite well.
 But the one under-rated character in all this is Commodore Norrington.
 By all rights, this character should have been the butt of the movie.
 He’s a pompous authority figure who dresses like a dandy and manages to lose his captive (twice,) lose his ship, and lose the girl – yet through it all he remains honorable and comes across as the noblest man of the whole lot.
 I think this is an incredible achievement by both the writers and the actor.
 And it’s details like this that make this a remarkably splendid film.

-2 Responses to 'Review: Pirates of the Caribbean – The Curse of the Black Pearl'
+2 thoughts on “Review: Pirates of the Caribbean – The Curse of the Black Pearl

 1. Obviously the first of three good movies.
 Luckily, they had a big budget and a good cast as well.
 This movie opens the storyline and the mystique makes it worthwhile to see (if you haven’t by now then you live under a rock).
 Unlike the 2nd movie, it moves fast and it self sustaining as it wasn’t filmed to support the following two movies (but certainly plays a part).